Child support and your Family Tax Benefit Part A

 We take any child support you and your partner receive into account when calculating your FTB payments.
 Any changes to your child support may affect your FTB.

 Applying for child support while receiving FTB Part A

-To get more than the base rate of FTB Part A when you or your partner has a child in your care from a previous relationship, you or your partner will need to take reasonable steps to obtain child support.
-This is known as the Maintenance Action Test.
-The parent of that child can meet this test by applying for a child support assessment.
+Parents with children from a previous relationship must take reasonable steps to obtain child support.
+This is called the Maintenance Action Test.
+Parents can meet this test by applying for a child support assessment.

 Period of grace to take maintenance action

-If you or your partner are required to take reasonable steps to obtain child support from the other parent of the child, you or your partner must apply within 13 weeks of the latest of the following dates:
+You or your partner must take reasonable steps to obtain child support within 13 weeks of the latest of the following:

 - the date the child was born

 - the date you or your partner separated from the child’s other parent